benchwang/azure-docs/articles/machine-learning/how-to-debug-parallel-run-step.md

 Because of the distributed nature of ParallelRunStep jobs, there are logs from several different sources.
 However, two consolidated files are created that provide high-level information:

-- `~/logs/job_progress_overview.txt`: This file provides a high-level info about the number of mini-batches (also known as tasks) created so far and number of mini-batches processed so far.
+- `~/logs/job_progress_overview.<timestamp>.txt`: This file provides a high-level info about the number of mini-batches (also known as tasks) created so far and number of mini-batches processed so far.
 At this end, it shows the result of the job.
 If the job failed, it will show the error message and where to start the troubleshooting.
+This file name has year, month and day in UTC timezone.
+A new file will be generated for each day to keep one file in user friendly size.

-- `~/logs/sys/master_role.txt`: This file provides the principal node (also known as the orchestrator) view of the running job.
+- `~/logs/sys/master_role.<timestamp>.<node ip>.txt`: This file provides the master role (also known as the orchestrator) view of the running job.
 Includes task creation, progress monitoring, the run result.
+One node will acquire the master role when the job starts.
+If the master role or the node running the master role failed, another will acquire the master role.
+A new master role will generate a new log file.

 Logs generated from entry script using EntryScript helper and print statements will be found in following files:

-- `~/logs/user/entry_script_log/<ip_address>/<process_name>.log.txt`: These files are the logs written from entry_script using EntryScript helper.
+- `~/logs/user/<node ip>/<node_name>.log.txt`: These files are the logs written from entry_script using EntryScript helper.
+Also contains print statement (stdout) from entry_script.

-- `~/logs/user/stdout/<ip_address>/<process_name>.stdout.txt`: These files are the logs from stdout (e.g. print statement) of entry_script.

-- `~/logs/user/stderr/<ip_address>/<process_name>.stderr.txt`: These files are the logs from stderr of entry_script.

 For a concise understanding of errors in your script there is: